A reader asked what she should do as her reasonable Full & Final settlement offer had been rejected.

 It’s not high enough

-This partly depends on how long you have been making no or reduced payments – the longer time, the more likely your creditors are to accept a low offer.
+This partly depends on how long you have been making no or reduced payments.
+The longer the time, the more likely your creditors are to accept a low offer.

 One option here is to make a larger offer to one or two creditors.
 So if all your creditors refuse a 30% offer, then you could consider offering a couple of them 50%.
-Clearing some debts will mean you can repay the others faster.
+Clearing some debts will mean you can repay the rest faster.

 It’s not clear where the money is coming from

-If the money for the F&F offer is coming from a “one-off” source – perhaps you have a PPI refund or redundancy pay – then explain this.
+If the money for the F&F offer is coming from a “one-off” source – perhaps you have had an affordability refund or redundancy pay or a bonus – then explain this.
 Then your creditor will realise they may as well accept as there isn’t going to be any more on offer.

 They know you have assets

 Your bank may know a lot about your finances.
 And another creditor may have looked in some detail and know you own a house with equity.
 That doesn’t mean they will never accept a F&F, but it is unlikely that they will accept a really low one.

 It is rare for a creditor to accept a partial settlement on a secured loan.
-Even if you can show you have negative equity, many secured lenders or creditors who have got a charge on your house will usually reject an offer.
+Even if you have negative equity, many secured lenders or creditors who have got a charge on your house will reject an offer.

 Your settlement options come down to some combination of:

 - repeating your offer with more information about your situation and/or where the money for the offer is coming from;